Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association, Photometry, and Stellar Population Modeling: Comparisons between Transient Classes

 \section{Comparisons between Transient Classes}

 In this section, we compare the host properties between different SN classes to better understand if they prefer distinct environments.
 This is not only useful for progenitor inference (i.e., understanding their delay time distributions and formation channels), but also for discerning trends that may help to better classify the multitude of SNe that will be discovered by, e.g., Rubin and \textit{Roman}.
 We only focus on the environments of our spectroscopic SN sample for the most accurate representation of their SN class properties.
 In Section \ref{sec:indiv}, we compare distributions of individual stellar population properties between SNe Ia, Ib/c, II, and IIn hosts.
 We explore hosts in a multivariate SFR-$M_*$ plane in Section \ref{sec:multi}.
+We further compare our results to previous findings in Section \ref{disc:lit}.
 We discuss implications for all of these results and the impact on our understanding of SN progenitors in Section \ref{sec:disc}.